kristianfreeman/ts/content/blog/delivering-business-value-through-serverless-with-gillian-armstrong/index.md

 Hi!
 I'm Gillian and I work as a Technologist for Liberty Information Technology in Belfast, Northern Ireland.
 We create world-class software and solutions for our parent company, Liberty Mutual Insurance.

 I had always loved problem solving and learning new things, but I had never considered being a software engineer until I did some programming modules at university and discovered I really enjoyed it.
-Since graduating I have worked across a lot of different technologies, everything from huge monolithic applications, to brand new builds on the latest technologies.
+Since graduating, I have worked across a lot of different technologies, everything from huge monolithic applications, to brand new builds on the latest technologies.

 Several years ago, I moved into our company's Emerging Tech group, and got to work building out internal software and helping to bring in new technology into the company.
 When I first started that was things like microservices, but in the past couple years that has evolved out into the Cloud, and then into Serverless and Applied AI.